joelspadin/pyvswhere/README.md

 If you are only interested in the latest version of Visual Studio, use `get_latest`.
 To get just the installation path, use `get_latest_path`.
 To get just the version number, use `get_latest_version` or `get_latest_major_version`.

+If you want to use your own version of vswhere.exe instead of the one installed with Visual Studio, use `set_vswhere_path` to provide its location.

+If you want to use a mirror instead of GitHub to download vswhere.exe, for example when on an intranet that does not have access to GitHub, use `set_download_mirror` and provide the URL of the mirror.

 ## Examples